Kanye West Says Kim Kardashian’s Sexiness ‘Hurts His Soul’ In Argument About Met Gala Gown

 Kim did not appreciate her husband’s last-minute objections over her outfit, which she’d planned for months leading up to the event.
 She reminded Kanye that he is the one who has encouraged her to be proud of her body and show it off.
 In the end, the business mogul decided to do what she’d worked on for so long, and she wore the nearly impossible gown with the tight corset that made it look as if she’d just stepped out of water.

-Adding to Kim’s anxiety at the time of the gala was her fourth child’s due date was quickly approaching, and the reality TV star worried that their surrogate would go into labor while she was away for the Met Gala.
+Adding to Kim’s anxiety at the time of the gala was her fourth child’s quickly-approaching due date, and the reality TV star worried that their surrogate would go into labor while she was away for the Met Gala.
 However, that didn’t end up happening, and Kim and Kanye welcomed their son, Psalm on May 10 of this year.
 The little boy joined siblings North, 6, Saint, 3, and Chicago, 19 months.
 Recently, Kim and her youngest three children got baptized in Armenia.

 The mother of four often posts incredibly sexy pictures of herself to Instagram, where she boasts 149 million followers.
 Her look is part of her brand identity.
 Many fans of KUWTK remember that Kim’s sex tape with Ray J is what launched the family to stardom, and they’ve managed to capitalize on that and build something for everyone.
-Before that, Kim served as socialite, Paris Hilton’s closet organizer.
+Before that, Kim served as socialite Paris Hilton’s closet organizer.

 It’s unclear if Kim has toned things down since Kanye expressed his concerns last May.